curateteaching/digitalpedagogy/keywords/praxis.md

 An article detailing student exploration of the concept of *reflective design* through projects that investigate the book as interface.
 This activity perfectly highlights the way that exposure to and emphasis on process leads to unforeseen insight.
 These student authors also emphasize that *digital* work requires consideration of hardware and physical/tactile design.
 Instructors inspired by this article might select a particular type of object and ask students to devise ways to alter or enhance the ways users can interact with it.

-JENTERY: Would you be willing to develop the last snetnece (about alteration or enhancement), adding a potential learning outcome/expectation?
+JENTERY: Would you be willing to develop the last sentence (about alteration or enhancement), adding a potential learning outcome/expectation?

 ### “Doing Feminist Theory through Digital Video”
 * Screenshot:![screen shot](images/feminist-theory.jpg)